telegram-ru/ru-bot/readme.md

 ## Installation

-For more better development conditions, you need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
+For better development conditions, you need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)

 Also, we advise you to install all devdependencies locally (linters, etc):